Dody06/Dody06/Importing-from-Blizzard-Authenticator.md

 11. Scan the QR code with the "Authenticator Pro" app and you're good to go!

 12. Optional: In Authenticator Pro, change the issuer name to "Blizzard", the username to your username, and assign the "blizzard" icon manually.

+13. Optional: Delete `winauth.xml` from `%appdata%\WinAuth` if you don't plan on keeping WinAuth on your computer.